Today's Count and Latest Updates

 - 9 new cases in San Juan County

+Today’s announced cases include additional positive tests from the La Vida Llena long-term care facility in Albuquerque, where 5 additional residents and 8 additional staff members have now tested positive for COVID-19.

-The Department of Health on Friday also reported three additional deaths in New Mexico related to COVID-19.
+The Department of Health on Friday also reported one additional death in New Mexico related to COVID-19.

-- A male in his 90s from Bernalillo County who died, April 2.
-The individual had underlying medical conditions.

-- A male in his 80s from Bernalillo County who died, today April 3.
-The individual had underlying medical conditions.

-- A male in his 70s from Sandoval County who died early this afternoon.
-The individual had underlying medical conditions.
+- A male in his 60s from McKinley County who died Saturday, April 4.
+The individual was hospitalized and had underlying medical conditions.

-Including the above newly reported cases, New Mexico has now had a total of 495 positive tests for COVID-19:
+Including the above newly reported cases, New Mexico has now had a total of 541 positive tests for COVID-19.
+The case numbers announced Friday, April 3, erroneously included three duplicates.
+Those numerical errors have now been corrected and are reflected in today’s total New Mexico COVID-19 case report, which currently stands at 543:

 Catron County: 1